The Research Project

 - Learn to generate and critically analyse novel scientific data and

 - Obtain experience working as part of a research team

 Teaching and Learning Objectives

 Although this is a research degree, a complementary and inventive taught component will provide training in transferable skills and will be delivered throughout the first two terms.
-As part of this, there is a requirement to complete coursework, prepare and present your research to a School audience by means of a poster, designing of a web page as well as a 20 minute oral presentation in the summer term.
+As part of this, there is a requirement to complete coursework, prepare and present your research to a School audience by means of a poster, as well as a 20 minute oral presentation in the summer term.

 All elements of the programme must be passed in order to be able to submit the final project report for assessment in the summer.

 Students receive regular, scheduled, feedback on their performance in taught modules, their project plan, literature review/draft introduction (autumn term), draft materials and methods write up (spring term), preparatory oral presentation (spring term); assessed oral presentation (summer term); and draft project write up (summer term).

 As with most research degrees, the final write up will be assessed internally and externally at the end of the summer with the final award of a Masters by research degree in the following autumn term.

 To find out more contact the Programme Director, Dr Paul Devlin.

 Before applying you will need to peruse and identify up to four projects from the project links (listed by research centre) below.
 Once you have identified your area of interest, you should contact the potential supervisors via email to discuss details of the projects.